henriquebferreira/titanic-kaggle/README.md

-# titanic-kaggle
+# Titanic Kaggle challenge

- Solution of the 'Titanic: Machine Learning from Disaster' competition, hosted by kaggle
+The notebook `predicting-titanic-survivors.ipynb` contains the solution for the 'Titanic: Machine Learning from Disaster' competition, hosted by Kaggle.

+The best score obtained is **0.799049** which is (at the moment of writing) in the *Top 10%* submissions.